shubham-v/HighLevelDesign/SystemDesign/Patterns.md

   data to nodes with the older versions.

 # Merkle Trees
-- A binary tree o0f hashes where each internal node is the hash of it's two children & each leaf node is a hash of a portion of the original data.
+-
 - A replica can contain a lot of data.
 Naively splitting up the entire range to calculate checksums for comparison is not very feasible; there is simply too much data to be transferred.
-Instead, we can use Merkle trees to compare replicas of a range.
+Instead we can use Merkle trees to compare replicas of a range.
-- For anti-entropy & to resolve conflicts in the background Dynamo uses Merkle Trees.
 -